-Dolby AC-3, DTS-HD Master Audio and LPCM are just a few of the audio codecs that can be present on a Blu-ray disc.
+Dolby Digital, DTS-HD Master Audio and LPCM are just a few of the audio codecs that can be present on a Blu-ray disc.

-In discussions about home theater technology you might come across other terms like Dolby TrueHD, DTSNeo:6, Dolby Pro-Logic II and DTS:X - but do you understand the differences between them all and what they do exactly?
+In discussions about home theater technology you might come across other terms like Dolby TrueHD, Dolby Atmos and DTS:X. But, do you understand the differences between them all and what they do exactly?

-In this article we will look at the audio codecs we may find on a Blu-ray disc and try to understand the different types.
+In this article I will look at the audio codecs we may find on a Blu-ray disc and try to understand the different types.

 The first thing we need to understand is the difference between audio encoding and audio decoding.

-These different types of audio encoding have to be supported by the Blu-ray player so that they can be read from the disc, and these are the names we will see printed on the back of the Blu-ray box.
+These different types of audio encoding have to be supported by the Blu-ray player so that they can be read from the disc.
+These are the names we will see printed on the back of the Blu-ray box.

 It is easy to believe that these two processes are essentially the same thing, but there are more decoding/processing types than there are encoding formats - so there must be a difference somewhere.